EMERIC237/cis_final_capeTown/README.md

 - **External CSS**: Clean design using a dedicated stylesheet for consistency.
 - **Navigation Bar**: Simple, consistent navigation on all pages.
 - **Custom Table & Lists**: Demonstrates use of semantic tables and lists.
-- **Dynamic Year**: Footer automatically updates to the current year using JavaScript.
-- **Ready for Expansion**: Just add your own content, images, and video!
+- I will add more to the list of features as I continue to develop the site.

 ---

 ## 📝 Credits & Attributions

 - **Images**: Use and credit images from [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), or other royalty-free sources.
-- **Video**: If using clips from YouTube or other sites, include a link and credit.
+- **Video**: Mostly from unplash as well
 - **Starter code**: Handcrafted for CIS 181 final project requirements.

 ---